 Let me add a note on corn.
 You have already heard, the tariffs disappear in 2008.
 Mexicans have not really prepared for that.
 Many Mexicans have said they would like to renegotiate the agricultural provisions of NAFTA.
-I do not think they really want to do that from time to time in NAFTA.
+I do not think they really want to do that.